lara-martin/NLP-class/homeworks/project/final-merged.md

 <!--* Video Presentation - 5 points ([See description above.](#presentation-grading))-->
 * Poster Content - 10 points ([See description above.](#poster-grading))
 * Poster Visuals - 4 points
-* System Diagram  - 5 points - Updated to reflect your final system.
-This can also be put into your presentation slides, if you want.
+* Back End Architecture  - 2 points - Updated to reflect your final system.
+The system diagram can also be put on your poster, if you want.
+* Evaluation - 5 points - Comparison is complete and shows off what works and doesn't work with your program.
 * Minimal bugs - 5 points - Runs from beginning to end with minimal bugs (1-3 bugs, depending on the size/type of bug).
 * Completeness - 10 points - The demo does what the previous milestones' architecture claim it would do (within reason).
 * Read Me - 3 points - A short document explaining what your system is, and how to setup and run your demo.
 Put this readme in the README.md file of your repository.
 * LLM Use Statement - 1 point

-Total: 38 points
+Total: 40 points
 </div>
 ---

 ## Paper: Investigate an NLP research question

-The final deliverable is the paper itself, a video presentation, and a supplemental document.
+The final deliverable is the paper itself, a poster, and a supplemental document.
 The paper will be a continuation of the same one you've been building on.

 Here are some example reports from previous classes again to aid you:
 * [Example Report 1](example_report-2022-1.pdf)